Square packings and rectifiable doubling measures: Densities, Assouad dimension, and rectifiability

 \begin{theorem} Let $\XX$ be a complete metric space.
 If $F\subset\XX$ is nonempty, $m\geq 1$ is an integer, and $\dim_A F<m$, then there exists a closed set $E\subset\RR^m$ and a Lipschitz map $f:E\rightarrow\XX$ such that $f(E)\supset F$.
 When $F$ is bounded, we may take $E\subset[0,1]^m$.\end{theorem}

 \begin{proof} The proof for bounded sets is even easier than the proof of Theorem \ref{t:mm}, as the definition of Assouad dimension is perfectly suited to building uniform trees.
-The proof for unbounded sets will follow from estimates on the Lipschitz constant in the bounded case and a standard diagonalization argument.
+The proof for unbounded sets will follow from estimates on the Lipschitz constant in the bounded case and effective use of the Attouch-Wets topology (see e.g.~\cite{Beer} or \cite{lsa}).

 Suppose that $F\subset\XX$ is nonempty, bounded, and $\dim_A F<m$ for some integer $m\geq 1$.
 Note for later that the closure $\overline{F}$ of $F$ is compact, since $\dim_A \overline{F}=\dim_A F<\infty$ and $\overline{F}$ is bounded imply that $\overline{F}$ is totally bounded and $\XX$ is complete implies that $\overline{F}$ is complete.
 Now, since $\dim_A F<m$, there exists $s<m$ and $C>1$ such that $F$ is $s$-homogeneous with associated constant $C>1$.
 Let $b\gg C$ be a large number.
 We aim to build a tree a sets $\mathcal{T}=\bigcup_{l=0}^\infty \mathcal{T}_l$ with $\leaves(\mathcal{T})=F$.
 Assign $\mathcal{T}_0:=\{F\}$.
 For the induction step, suppose that we have defined $\mathcal{T}_l$ for some $l\geq 0$ so that $\diam Q\leq b^{-l}\diam F$ for all $Q\in\mathcal{T}_l$.
 To define $\mathcal{T}_{l+1}$, it suffices to define the set of children for each $Q\in\mathcal{T}_l$.
 Given $Q\in\mathcal{T}_l$, use $s$-homogeneity of $F$ with $\delta=b^{-1}$ to find $C b^s$ or fewer sets $A_1,\dots, A_N\subset F$ such that $Q\subset A_1\cup\dots\cup A_N$ and $\diam A_i\leq b^{-1}\diam Q\leq b^{-(l+1)}\diam F$ for all $i$; then assign $\Child(Q):=\{Q\cap A_1,\dots,Q\cap A_N\}$.
 This completes the definition of $\mathcal{T}$.
 For every level $l\geq 1$, we have $F\supset \bigcup\mathcal{T}_l\supset \bigcup\mathcal{T}_{l-1}\supset\cdots \supset \bigcup\mathcal{T}_0 = F$.
 Thus, $\leaves(\mathcal{T})=\bigcap_{l=0}^\infty \bigcup\mathcal{T}_l=F$, as desired.
 From construction, we see that for every $l\geq 0$, Choose $t\in(s,m)$, for concreteness say $t:=(s+m)/2$.
 Then, as long as $b\gg C$, we can bound $\lceil N_l^{1/m}\rceil \leq C^{1/m}b^{s/m}+1\leq (C^{1/m}+1)b^{s/m}\leq b^{t/m}$.
 Hence Therefore, by Theorem \ref{t:pack}, we can find a compact set $E\subset[0,1]^m$ and a $L$-Lipschitz map $f:E\rightarrow\XX$ such that $f(E)\supset \leaves(\mathcal{T})=F$, where $L\lesssim_{m,s,C} \diam F$.